BeerDude Homebrewing

 9:00 am - Dough Development:

-Wet your hands to avoid sticking to the dough.
+Wet your hands to avoid sticking to the dough, then shake as much water off your hands as you can.

 Grab one side of the dough and stretch it until it is about 10 inches long.
 It's OK to pull on the other side of the dough with your other hand.